Operation Before the Dawn

-Operation Before the Dawn was the first of the three costly human-wave attacks of 1983 in the Amarah area 200 kilometers southeast of Baghdad.
-It was launched by Iran.
+Operation Before the Dawn was an offensive operation launched by Iran during the Iran-Iraq War in 1983 around the Amarah area 200 kilometers southeast of Baghdad.
+It was carried out under the command of the Islamic Revolutionary Guard Corps along with the support of the regular army, during the operation, Iran suffered heavy casualties due to weak air support and heavy Iraqi artillery fire and aerial bombing.

 Prelude

 The Iranians originally planned the offensive to mark the fourth anniversary of the Islamic Revolution.
-Objectives were clear: drive enemy forces from Iranian soil, seize Iraqi territory in the Amarah area, and move on to Amarah.
+The main objectives were to drive enemy forces from Iranian soil, seize Iraqi territory in the Amarah area, and move on to the city.
 Seizure of the city of Amarah would give Iran the upper hand in disrupting troop and supply movements from Baghdad to Basra.

 U.S. Intelligence reported that both sides had over 100,000 soldiers poised for battle.
 The Iranian forces consisted of mostly 'last reserve' Pasdaran and Basij volunteers backed by two divisions of the Islamic Republic of Iran Army.
 Iraqi forces consisted mostly of conscript infantry backed by Republican Guard tank brigades.
 In addition, the Iraqis also held three lines of trenches which formed a semicircle around Amarah.

 The terrain of the battleground added to Iran's difficulty.
 The area around Amarah rested in an area of sand hills and marshes of which created an open plain.
 To this affect, Iraqi trenches were strategically positioned from the sand hills down to the tip of the marshes.

 Regardless, Iranian Parliament Speaker Ali Akbar Hashemi Rafsanjani further boasted:

 The people expect this offensive to be the final military operation that will determine the destiny of the region.